River's Edge Arts Alliance: History

-Each year the River's Edge Arts Alliance sponsors dozens of exciting, enriching and entertaining events, exhibits and educational workshops in Marlborough and Hudson, providing the public with numerous opportunities to experience quality arts programs that boost the cultural ambiance of the area.
-It brought over thirteen years of bringing to Marlborough the quality cultural programming the Focus on the Arts Series (formerly named Focus on Kids) and Children's Theater Workshop performances.
-For ten years, the popular Family Fun Festivals (formerly called The Saturday Morning Discovery Series), a program managed by the River's Edge Arts Alliance for the City of Marlborough, has offered some of the region's top performers presenting free performances on Union Common in the summer and at the Walker Building or Marlborough Senior Center in the winter.
+Each year the River's Edge Arts Alliance sponsors events, exhibits and educational workshops in Marlborough and Hudson.
+It brought the Focus on the Arts Series (formerly named Focus on Kids) and Children's Theater Workshop performances.
+For ten years, the popular Family Fun Festivals (formerly called The Saturday Morning Discovery Series), a program managed by the River's Edge Arts Alliance for the City of Marlborough, has offered some of the region's performers presenting free performances on Union Common in the summer and at the Walker Building or Marlborough Senior Center in the winter.

 The River's Arts Alliance's 20th anniversary was celebrated on January 16, 2010, with the "Taste of the Arts" Gala at the Hudson Public Library.
 The Hudson Selectmen's proclamation was read by Sonny Parente, and Senator Jamie Eldridge and Representative Kate Hogan offered recognition from the State House.
 Also on hand were a variety of musicians and visual artists who shared their work with the attendees as well as board members, staff and many community leaders and arts supporters.

 The River's edge Arts Alliance continues to publish a quarterly newsletter and arts calendar and formerly provided the Guide to Culture and Community, its annual program book.
 It was estimated in 2010 that more than 23,000 people benefited from the many performances, workshops, concerts, exhibits and other arts events the River's Edge Arts Alliance helped produce.
-The River's Edge Arts Alliance offers sponsorship opportunities for organizations and businesses to promote their groups while showing support for the community and the arts.
-Memberships, sponsorships and volunteer support enable the River's Edge Arts Alliance to sustain its mission to "enrich lives and create community through the arts.
-They also offer advertising in their event programs.

-Mission

-The Mission of the River's Edge Arts Alliance is "to enrich lives and create community through the arts".